colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 ### Constants

-Now that we'll know the rules, we'll now write down constant values that we'll be using throughout this project.
+Now that you'll know the rules, you'll now write down constant values that you'll be using throughout this project.

 Create a new JavaScript file called `index.js` in `src/constants`.